 Based on the action anime of the same name, the movie immediately starts mid action during a Panther offense on the city freeway.
 The cops have arrived and the Panthers have gathered their henchmen with the professor in their hands.
 Set on a stage rivaling other super hero movies, the movie starts with a bang at the arrival of our Cutie Honey.
 From there it quickly becomes apparent that the movie had much more thought put into it than just the simple story alone.
 It’s fast, action packed, and yells at you to keep up.
 It’s what you would expect an anime in real life to be even if you haven’t watched the series.

 Action aside, it’s the little things that make the movie great.
 For starters, you have stubborn female cop Natty, suave detective dancer Seiji, the trusty uncle, the evil butler, and a league of evil villains that fit the exaggerated personalities only a few people dare to be.
 Everyone is young, slightly dumb and just plain fun to be with.
 Cutie and her friends act more like teenagers if anything else.
-You wouldn’t expect a cop having caught the most wanted hero to party with her the same night, and its more light-hearted for having included scenes like that.
+You wouldn’t expect a cop having caught the most wanted hero in the city to party with her the very same night, and its more light-hearted for having included scenes like that.

 The main focus is of course Cutie herself.
 Cutie is the symbolic representation of all things good.
-A happy go-lucky office assistant by day; a super hero during after work hours.
-She has the heart of what woman think they should be, the hots that every guy wants to be with, and the attitude that every villain wishes they could never peeve.
+A happy go-lucky office assistant by day; a super hero during after hours.
+She has the heart of what woman think they should be, the hots that every guy wants to be with, and the attitude that every villain wishes they have never seen.
 Cutie is nice, strong, and also open minded.
 Her female appeal is unable to be controlled by anybody, especially the Panther Claws who want her robot suit.
 She is simply the best around and nothing can keep her down.